Billing and Financial Assistance Information

 Guidelines for qualifying for financial assistance

 - Financial assistance is available for medically necessary services.
-For a list of health care services eligible for financial assistance, download our complete Financial Assistance Policy.
+For more information on eligibility for financial assistance, review our Billing & Financial Services information and Financial Assistance Letter and Application

 - A UAB representative will ask patients not covered by health insurance if they have the ability to pay and, if not, inform them of the Financial Assistance Program.
 All patients who express an interest in the Financial Assistance Program will be provided an application or be transferred to the Financial Counselors.